Assessments

 In the assessment configuration, the maxPoints determines the number of points a student is required to obtain to get a score of 100%.
 The percentage score will thus be computed based on the points the student obtained divided by the value of maxPoints.
 If not provided, maxPoints is computed based on the maximum number of points that can be obtained from all questions in all zones.

 By default, once a student obtains enough points to reach the value of maxPoints, any further points do not affect the assessment score.
 However, if a value is set for maxBonusPoints and credit is set to 100, the student can obtain additional points, up to a total of maxPoints + maxBonusPoints.
-The percentage is still based on maxPoints, so the use of maxBonusPoints allows students to obtain a percentage above 100%.
+The percentage is still based on maxPoints, so the use of maxBonusPoints allows students to obtain a percentage above 100%, either by completing additional questions, or by receiving additional bonus points in manual grading.
 If maxBonusPoints is set, but maxPoints is not provided, then maxPoints will be computed by subtracting maxBonusPoints from the maximum number of points in all questions.

 The choice of using maxBonusPoints or a credit value above 100 is based on instructor's choice.
 Additional points based on maxBonusPoints are intended to be credited based on extra work, while credit above 100 is to be awarded for early completion.
 It is possible to combine them, and use them together in the same assessment.
 If maxBonusPoints is set while the credit is above 100, then the percentage is based on both maxBonusPoints and credit (see credit for details).